Saudi Arabia promises 'material evidence' linking Iran to oil attack

 Tehran has denied involvement in the Sept.
 14 attacks on oil plants, including the world’s biggest crude processing facility, that initially knocked out half of Saudi Arabia’s production.

 “We don’t want conflict in the region ...
 Who started the conflict?”
-Iran’s President Hassan Rouhani said on Wednesday, blaming Washington and Tehran for a war in Yemen.
+Iran’s President Hassan Rouhani said on Wednesday, blaming Washington and Riyadh for war in Yemen.

 Yemen’s Houthi group, an ally of Iran, has claimed responsibility and said they used drones to assault state oil company Aramco’s sites.

-Note: (This story was corrected to change Tehran to Riyadh in paragraph 3, and fix a typo in paragraph 6)